Rakan2000/Rover-PS4-Controller/README.md

 Download the files from discord and replace the "sketch.cpp" with the one in this repository.
-You would need to also change the "Cmake" version and that is by adding the "@ 6.6.0" to the file.
+You would need to also change the "Cmake" version and that is by adding the "@ 6.6.0" to the file "platformio.ini" at line "14".

 [env:esp32-wroom]